Quattro04/my-portfolio-nuxt2/content/blog/2023-04-18-making-your-own-music-streaming-server-with-node-js-and-next-js.md

 ---
-title: Making your own music streaming server with Node.js and Next.js
+title: Making your own music streaming server with Node.js and Next.js for free
 date: 2023-04-18T14:37:32.111Z
 description: Tired of paying for music?
 Let's dive into detailed guide about writing your own music streaming service which will take care of that for